MobilizeNet/SnowConvertDDLExportScripts/BigQuery/README.md

 # BigQuery DDL Export Scripts

-These scripts can be used to perform a BigQuery Data Export.
+This repository provides some simple scripts to help exporting your BigQuery code so it can be migrated to Snowflake using SnowConvert.

 ## Version

-Release 2021-12-02
+Version 1.0 Release 2021-12-02

 ## Usage

 The following are the steps to execute the DDL Code Generation.
-They can be executed in Linux/Unix and Windows enviroments.
+They can be executed in Linux/Unix.

+Remove Windows.
+We might add a side note on how to execute them on Windows

 ## How does this work?